 Tooth Discoloration: What Does It Mean?

 Many patients know what’s causing their tooth discoloration, but some are surprised to see their pearly whites go from light to dark.
-Dr. Elias can conduct a quick oral examination and ask you questions about your health history, diet, and more to narrow down the list of causes.
+Our local cosmetic dentist can conduct a quick oral examination and ask you questions about your health history, diet, and more to narrow down the list of causes.

 From there, we can discuss possible cosmetic solutions like teeth whitening or porcelain veneers.
 We want you to feel comfortable moving forward so let us know what would make you the most confident.